Vought F4U Corsair: Variants

 F4U-4E and F4U-4N: Developed late in WWII, these nightfighters featured radar radomes projecting from the right wingtip.
 The -4E was fitted with the APS-4 search radar, while the -4N was fitted with the APS-6 type.
-In addition, these aircraft were often refitted with four 20 mm M2 cannons similar to the F4U-1C.
-Though these variants would not see combat during WWII, the nightfighter variants would see great use during the Korean war.
+In addition, these aircraft were often refitted with four 20 mm M2 cannons, similar to those on the F4U-1C.
+Though these variants would not see combat during WWII, the nightfighter variants would see great use during the Korean War.

 F4U-4K: Experimental radio-controlled target drone variant (1 unit built).

 F4U-4P: F4U-4 equivalent to the -1P, a rare photo reconnaissance variant.

 XF4U-5: New engine cowling, other extensive changes.

 A VMF(N)-513 F4U-5N at Wonsan during the Korean War, 1950.

 F4U-5: A 1945 design modification of the F4U-4, first flown on 21 December 1945, was intended to increase the F4U-4 Corsair's overall performance and incorporate many Corsair pilots' suggestions.
 It featured a more powerful Pratt and Whitney R-2800-32(E) engine with a two-stage supercharger, rated at a maximum of 2760 hp.
-Other improvements included automatic blower controls, cowl flaps, intercooler doors, and oil cooler for the engine, spring tabs for the elevators and rudder, a completely modernized cockpit, a completely retractable tail wheel, and heated cannon bays and pitot head.
+Other improvements included automatic blower controls, cowl flaps, intercooler doors, and an engine oil cooler; spring tabs for the elevators and rudder; a completely modernized cockpit; a completely retractable tail wheel; and heated cannon bays and pitot head.
 The cowling was lowered two degrees to help with forward visibility, but perhaps most striking as the first variant to feature all-metal wings (223 units produced).
 Maximum speed was 408 kn and max rate of climb at sea level 4,850 feet per minute.